Deployment with a different Mobile Device Management (MDM) system for Microsoft Defender for Endpoint on macOS

 - Assign proper scope for each created configuration profile.

 Note that Apple regularly creates new types of payloads with new versions of OS.
-You will have to visit the above mentioned page, and publish new profiles once they became available.
+You'll have to visit the above mentioned page, and publish new profiles once they became available.
 We post notifications to our What's New page once we make changes like that.

 Check installation status